-For traveling visa-free across the world, the UK passport holders are in the same league as their Finland and Sweden counterparts.
+For traveling visa-free across the world, UK passport holders are in the same league as their Finland and Sweden counterparts.
 As a British passport holder, you can travel to more than 173 countries visa-free worldwide.
-If you are a resident in the UK but without UK passport, you need a Schengen visa.
+If you are a resident of the UK but without a UK passport, you need a Schengen visa.
 This is if you want to travel to any of the Schengen zone countries.
-This means if you do not have UK citizenship, you are expected to apply for a Schengen visa in UK.
+This means if you do not have UK citizenship, you are expected to apply for a Schengen visa in the UK.

 What is a Schengen Visa?

 However, this is not the only agreement that allows member states to traverse Europe visa-free.
 Being a member of the EU gives similar benefits.
-As a result, UK citizens do not require any visa to travel across Europe (as a member of EU) despite being a non-Schengen country.
+As a result, UK citizens do not require any visa to travel across Europe (as a member of the EU) despite being a non-Schengen country.

 Schengen visa for UK passport holders is not required to travel to any Schengen state.
-However, you can apply for a Schengen visa in UK as a UK resident.
-This means UK legal residents need to apply for Schengen visa in the country before traveling to the Schengen zone.
+However, you can apply for a Schengen visa in the UK as a UK resident.
+This means UK legal residents need to apply for a Schengen visa in the country before traveling to the Schengen zone.
 However, you need to satisfy the following requirements;

 - Be a UK resident for more than three months.
 If this is not met, the embassy of the country that you intend to visit will not consider your application.

-- Holders of UK visa for three months must extend it for three more months to qualify.
+- Holders of a UK visa for three months must extend it for three more months to qualify.
 The extension application must be done while in the UK and before the current visa expires.

 Non-residents in the UK especially should not apply for a Schengen visa in the UK.
 This is especially the tourists and visitors intending to stay in the UK for less than three months.
-For this category of individuals, applying for Schengen visa from their countries of origin is advised.
+For this category of individuals, applying for a Schengen visa from their countries of origin is advised.
 This increases the chances of their applications being successful.